Kit #9783 descends from Joshua Moses of Whitley County, KY.

 Joshua and his brother Samuel were still in Anson County in 1800.
 They made their way westward in the early 1800’s.
 Samuel stayed put in Monroe County, Tennessee but Joshua moved north into Kentucky.
 Early researchers of Joshua’s history give Monroe County, Tennessee as the birthplace for his second (unproven) wife, Eva Rilla Berry.

-John Moses, the third son on the baptismal record, fought in the South Carolina Troops of the Revolutionary War.
+John Moses, the third son on the baptismal record who was born in 1746, fought in the South Carolina Troops of the Revolutionary War.
 He moved to Georgia and died in Jasper County, Ga.
 Two descendants of his have been tested and are DNA matches to the participants who descend from Joshua and Samuel.

 There is a lot of sorting out to do on the descendants of these three brothers.
 All three of them had descendants that moved into Arkansas and Alabama.
 The first son of Joshua of Whitley County (also named John) moved to Arkansas at one point and several of his sons lived in Arkansas and Alabama.
 Joshua’s brother John (b.
 1746) moved to Georgia and died in Jasper County.
 He also had several descendants that went into Arkansas and Alabama.